 Valfréjus is also known to impress the ski experts with the “wide open space discoveries” offered by the ski schools and instructors.

 For those wishing to try their hand at a different activity, the ski schools and other companiesoffer guided snow-shoe walks to discover the fascinating fauna of the magnificent Vanoise National Park.
 In the valley area there is also a bob park with a 2-kilometre-long toboggan run.

-- The vertical drop from summit to base is 1,187 m.
-The average difference in altitude between base and summit of Ski Resorts in France is 881 m.
+- The vertical drop from summit to base is 3894 ft.
+The average difference in altitude between base and summit of Ski Resorts in France is 2657 ft.
 Most runs are therefore relatively long.
-The highest point of the track is 2,737 m above sea level.
+The highest point of the track is 8980 ft above sea level.

-- Average snow depth during the season (10 Dec to 14 Apr) is 161 cm at summit elevation and 47 cm at base elevation.
-Snow coverage is usually best during March, offering an average snow depth of 183 cm at summit elevation and 70 cm at the base.
+- Average snow depth during the season is 57 " at summit elevation and 19 " at base elevation.
+Snow coverage is usually best during March, offering an average snow depth of 65 " at summit elevation and 28 " at the base.

 - Valfrejus features 73 sunny days on average per season.
 The average for all ski Resorts in France is 70 sunny days.
 January is the sunniest month with an average of 24 sunny days.

 Snow Safety & Snowmaking

 Infrastructure & Rental